+• Fire Alarm Manufacturer - Pyrotronics

-- Occupancy: Student Lodging, Inc. Off-Campus Housing - · Capacity: 30 - Type of Construction: Cinder block walls, wood construction - Fire Alarm Manufacturer: Pyrotronics - Fire Alarm System: Description: Visual and audible alarms, integrated automatic detection devices, duct dampers, master fire panels, addressable smoke detectors, heat detectors located in individual sleeping rooms, corridors, common areas and mechanical spaces. - Fire Alarm Testing and Inspection: Individual components of the fire alarm system are inspected and tested in accordance with NFPA 13A.
+Fire Alarm System - Description: Manual pull alarm boxes, visual and audible alarms, integrated automatic detection devices, duct dampers, master fire panels, addressable smoke detector/ sounder bases and smoke/heat detectors located in individual sleeping rooms, corridors, common areas and mechanical spaces.
+Fire Alarm Testing and Inspection: Individual components of the fire alarm system are inspected and tested in accordance with NFPA 13A.

-- Fire Suppression Equipment: Fire extinguishers: Portable fire extinguishers are in conformance with NFPA 10.
-Fire extinguishers are inspected monthly in accordance with NFPA 10. - Fire Suppression Equipment Sprinkler Systems: Each building has an automatic sprinkler system tied to the building fire alarm system.
+• Fire Suppression Equipment - Fire Extinguishers: Portable fire extinguishers are in conformance with NFPA 10.
+Fire extinguishers are inspected monthly by MU personnel in accordance with NFPA 10.

+• Fire Suppression Equipment - Sprinkler Systems: Each residence life building has an automatic sprinkler system tied to the building fire alarm system.
 The coverage area is the entire building in accordance with NFPA 13.
-All sprinkler systems are inspected as required by a certified inspection company in accordance with NFPA 13A. - Fire Drills: All buildings have four total fire drills per year (two each semester).
+All sprinkler systems inspected as required by a certified inspection company in accordance with NFPA 13A.